 We seek to understand the neurobiological basis of touch perception and the mechanisms by which touch circuitry is assembled during development.
 Our specific research goals are to elucidate the morphological and physiological properties and functions of somatosensory neuron subtypes and to decipher the organizational logic of sensory neuron–spinal cord–brainstem circuits that allow us to perceive and react to the physical world.
-We also strive to uncover general principles of nervous system development by identifying key molecular events that orchestrate neuronal growth and survival and the establishment of somatosensory and sympathetic neuron connectivity.
+We also strive to uncover general principles of nervous system development by identifying key molecular events that orchestrate neuronal growth and survival and the establishment of somatosensory neuron connectivity.

 The Organization and Function of Neurons That Underlie the Sense of Touch